 (b) the supply of goods or services.

-[Section 13 amended by No. 26 of 1999 s.
+[Section 13 amended: No. 26 of 1999 s.
 93(3).]

 14. Dispositions of property

 (1) A Member shall disclose in an annual return particulars of each disposition of real property by the Member at any time during the return period whereby the Member retained, either wholly or in part, the use and benefit of the property or the right to re-acquire the property at a later time.